-An example: Start at the equator.
-Go to the north pole.
+An example: Start at the north pole.
+Go to the equator.
 Turn right 90 degrees.
-Proceed to equator.
+Continue along the equator.
 Turn right 90 degrees.
 You will reach your starting point.
 Nifty, huh?◊

 Many implementations of Conway's Game of Life wrap the edges of the grid, so the cells technically live on the surface of a torus.
 Or in the case of a 3D implementation, a hypertorus.